 Your graphic design freelancer will be a part of your business, even if you only hire them for a single project.
-Therefore, it’s wise to think about setting up a contract and possibly a non-disclosure agreement.
+Therefore, it’s wise to consider setting up a contract and possibly a non-disclosure agreement.

 If you thought that was the hard part, think again.
 There is no time to kick back and relax just yet.
-We’ve only come to the most vital step now.
 Evaluating your freelancer’s work and staying involved throughout the process go hand-in-hand with high-quality results.

-It’s highly recommended to set up a quality assurance process for your freelance graphic designers.
+Setting up a quality assurance process for your freelance graphic designers is highly recommended.
 An example is a checklist with topics you can use to evaluate the design.
 Here are a few examples:

 - Has the designer used your branding guidelines?

 - Did the designer stick to the design brief?

 - Are there any spelling errors in the design?